 annually awarded by the OSU Department of Horticulture and Landscape Architecture

-The landscape management degree program is a four-year program fully accredited by
+The landscape management degree program at OSU is a four-year program fully accredited

-Hands-on laboratories are included in many courses, and students in the department
+Hands-on laboratories are included in many courses, and you will have the unique advantage

-and Irrigation Training Center.
-Additionally, all students in the department are required
+Conservation and Irrigation Training Center.
+All students in the department are also